 - Map and Locations

-The BS program in nutrition provides students with the ability to apply nutrition principles in a variety of fields.
-Nutrition students interested in entrepreneurship can opt for the following track:
+A Bachelor of Science degree in nutrition provides students with the ability to apply nutrition principles in a variety of fields.

-Students develop an understanding of the food industry, learn to manage and market food, and develop a food or menu that meets a specific nutritional guideline, preparing them to apply their knowledge to food production.
+Within the BS in nutrition program, students interested in starting a business or innovating within a business can opt for the food entrepreneurship track.
+In the track, students grow their understanding of the food industry, learn to manage and market food, and develop recipes or menus that meets specific nutritional guidelines, preparing them to apply their nutrition knowledge to an entrepreneurial food-related business or organization.

 Health Solutions, College of